Home

 Active duty military students may qualify for a discounted undergraduate tuition rate.

-These tuition rates are effective Summer 2022 and subject to change.
+These tuition rates are effective Fall 2023 and subject to change.

 * In-state rate assumes residency requirements are met.